Funeral Home, Staff, and Services

 Our services are creatively designed to suit your needs.
 We are equally comfortable arranging and managing visitations and/or funeral services in either our funeral home or your church.
 We especially enjoy working with church groups and have taught many classes for Stephen’s Ministry teams and hospice volunteers.
 Alternative service locations, such as your home or estate, can also be arranged.
 Whether you require a small private viewing, an intimate committal service, a cremation service or a large public visitation and a funeral, we approach every need with compassion and respect.
 From our personal and sensitive obituaries, to our innovative use of music, crafts, and family and community participation, we are known for our efforts to arrange and conduct meaningful ceremonies.
 Whether you choose local or out of state burial, cremation or donation to science, we manage every detail with your exact wishes and personal plans in mind.

 Our Financial Services Coordinator is a caregiver too!
-She takes the worry our of settling your account with us.
+She takes the worry out of settling your account with us.
 She sees to it that you receive the discounts and benefits you deserve and she is specially trained to help you arrange a variety of payment plans.
-She strives to make good bereavement care affordable and is one very important reason why we believe that everyone can receive the help they deserve when a loved one dies.
+She strives to make good bereavement care affordable and is one significant reason why we believe that everyone can receive the help they deserve when a loved one dies.

 Children’s Bereavement Programs